-In Maths this half term, Year 6 will be focusing on securing the four operations and fractions.
-We will begin by looking at formal written methods for multiplying and dividing 4 digit numbers before moving on to fractions.
-The learning will involve comparing and ordering fractions and then using these skills to add, subtract and multiply fractions.
+In Maths this half term, Year 6 will be focusing on securing their knowledge of fractions, decimal and percentages.
+We will begin by looking at fraction, decimal and percentage equivalents before calculating percentages of an amount.
 The children will also be applying their skills to real life problems and reasoning from known facts.
-Finally, we will also continue to review our learning from Autumn 1 and practise key arithmetic skills.
+Finally, we will also continue to review our learning from autumn and practise key arithmetic skills.
 Knowledge of the timestables will be essential this term so please encourage your child to use TimesTables Rockstars to recap and review the timestables.

-In English will focus on fictional writing and will be reading our core text ‘Gorilla Dawn’ by Gill Lewis.
-We will be using the text as an inspiration for writing diary entries, setting descriptions and narratives.
+In English, we will focus on fictional writing and will be reading our core text, ‘A Monster Calls’ by Patrick Ness.
+The book covers several hard-hitting themes such as coping with grief, the loss of a loved one, and the internal battle with our emotions.
+We will be using the text as an inspiration for writing setting descriptions and narratives.
 We will be exploring how to create atmospheric writing and analyse an author’s language choices.
-We will be learning how to create action and pace in our narratives before building up to writing our writing outcome.
+We will also be learning how to create action and pace in our narratives before building up to writing our writing outcome.

-In PE, the children will be focusing on football.
-They will practise key skills including passing, tackling and dribbling before playing team tournaments.
+In PE, the children will be focusing on gymnastics.
+They will practise key skills including movement, balance and performing a sequence safely in groups.

 As part of the statutory guidance on RSE, this half term the children will be looking at factors that affect wellbeing and body image.

-In computing we will be planning the creation of a digital app which will monitor the inclusion sustainable palm oil in food.
-In music we will be preparing for our Christmas Carol concert by learning how to create melodies and perform to an audience.
+In Computing we will be planning the creation of a digital app which will monitor the inclusion sustainable palm oil in food.

 In French, we will build on prior knowledge from Year 5 to find French equivalents for various items of clothing.
 They will learn to describe clothing, give their opinions about different garments and identify what they prefer.
 Looking at numbers to 60, they will also begin to ask and talk about prices.

-Reading every day is essential.
-Please support your child at home and take the time to read a range of different texts which include newspapers, comics, fiction texts, blogs, information books.
+Finally, please note that reading every day is essential.
+Please support your child at home and take the time to read a range of different texts, including newspapers, comics, fiction texts, blogs, information books.
 Children are encouraged to change their book every week and record their comments in their reading journal.

 We welcome parental involvement in the life of our school.
-If you are able to visit the school or help in any way, please contact your child’s class teacher.
+If you are able to support with trips or help in any way, please contact your child’s class teacher.